-While we do not want to speak for the Voits, as they have a 165-year history with the land, they have mentioned to us that they would like to see something special happen on the property, which honors their legacy and benefits the people of Madison’s East Side.
-Also their Realtors have stated that strong municipal support is necessary for any offer to be accepted.
+This farm has been owned by the Voit family for 175 years.
+While we cannot speak for them, they have mentioned to us that they would like to see something special happen on the property, which honors their legacy and benefits the people of Madison’s east side.
+Also their realtors have stated that strong municipal support is necessary for any offer to be accepted.
 To that end, we have been working on gaining support from City of Madison alders, the Mayor, and staff, as well as Dane County supervisors and staff.

 What is the timeline, considering that the property is currently for sale?

-The property has been on the market since January 12th.
-We believe that to have the greatest chance of success, we will need to get our offer submitted within 30-60 days.
-After that, if our offer is accepted, there will be a 9-12 month contingency period.
+The property has been on the market since January 12, 2021.
+We believe that to have the greatest chance of success, we will need to get our offer submitted as soon as we can do so effectively.
+After that, if our offer is accepted, there will be a 9-18 month contingency period.
 When all contingencies are satisfied we would expect to close on the property, and development would occur over the next 3-5 years.

 What are donations used for?
 How can my small contribution make a difference?

 Thank you to all who have donated!
 So far, donations have been used for seed funding including legal, marketing, and other startup expenses.
-When we reach our GoFundMe goal we will be able to engage professional architects and consultants to finalize our detailed concept plan and site plan, incorporating our vision and core values.
+With the Community’s generous support we have now gained more than $25,000 in our GoFundMe campaign (as of 3/15/21).
+This now enables us to engage professional architects and consultants to finalize our detailed concept plan and site plan, incorporating our vision and core values.
 Funding has also been used to print flyers for our Saturday lit drops, which have played a critical role in informing immediate neighborhoods about this project, and spreading the word in general.
 To be a community-led effort, it’s important that the community have as much information about the project as possible.

 What is an investment cooperative?
 How does it work to collaboratively purchase this property?
 Do we need to raise $11.5M?